 - (a) Use of IMF connections designed in accordance with ANSI/AISC 358. - (b) Use of a connection prequalified for IMF in accordance with Section K1. - (c) Provision of qualifying cyclic test results in accordance with Section K2.
-Results of at least two cyclic connection tests shall be provided and are permitted to be based on one of the following: - Tests reported in the research literature or documented tests performed for other projects that represent the project conditions, within the limits specified in Section K2. - (ii) Tests that are conducted specifically for the project and are representative of project member sizes, material strengths, connection configurations, and matching connection processes, within the limits specified in Section K2.
+Results of at least two cyclic connection tests shall be provided and are permitted to be based on one of the following: - (1) Tests reported in the research literature or documented tests performed for other projects that represent the project conditions, within the limits specified in Section K2. - (2) Tests that are conducted specifically for the project and are representative of project member sizes, material strengths, connection configurations, and matching connection processes, within the limits specified in Section K2.

-The required shear strength of the connection shall be based on the load combinations in the applicable building code that include the amplified seismic load.
-In determining the amplified seismic load the effect of horizontal forces including overstrength, E{mh} , shall be taken as:
+The required shear strength of the connection shall be determined using the capacity-limited seismic load effect.
+The capacity-limited horizontal seismic load effect, $E{cl}$ , shall be determined as:

-$$E{mh} = 2[1.1R{\nu}M_p]/L_h \tag{E2-1}$$
+$$E{cl} = 2(1.1R{\nu}M_p)/L_h$$ (E2-1)

-L_h = distance between beam plastic hinge locations as defined within the test report or ANSI/AISC 358, in. (mm)
+$L_h$ = distance between beam plastic hinge locations, as defined within the test report or ANSI/AISC 358, in. (mm)